cgurbatri/Amazon_Vine_Analysis/README.md

 # Amazon Vine Analysis

 ## Project Description
 The goal of this analysis is to analyze Amazon reviews written by members of the paid Amazon Vine program.
-Amazon Vine is a serive that allows manufacturers and publishers to receive reviews for their projects.
+Amazon Vine is a service that allows manufacturers and publishers to receive reviews for their projects.
 More specifically third-parties like Sellby pay a fee to Amazon to provide products to members of the Amazon Vine program in exchange for a review.

 **Goal**: To determine if there is any bias toward favorable reviews from Vine members in the Amazon books dataset.